Energy Savings, Deep Decarbonization, Zero Emissions, and Improved Uniformity with the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels.

 The atmospheric CO2 levels in 2022 were >410 ppm+, and the temperature rise was almost ~ 1.1 C above a safe preindustrial baseline.
 In 2024, the temperature is already closer to 1.5C above the baseline.
 Global energy-use-related CO2 emissions grew by ~321 million tons, reaching a new high of more than 36.8 billion tons in 2022.
 The year 2022 was eventful when the temperatures, extreme climate zeros, and the amount of CO2 in the atmosphere increased.
 The year 2023 was the hottest on record.
 If we continue to use fossil fuels, the predictions are for higher CO2 and other GHGs, leading to higher temperatures and, consequently, more extreme events.

-How can we get to zero CO2 and zero NOx with the lowest capital cost?
-Electrifying industrial heaters with high efficiency, high temperature, compactness, and quick on-off features without idling are now readily available.
+How can we achieve zero CO2 and NOx with the lowest capital cost?
+Industrial heaters with high efficiency, high temperature, compactness, and quick on-off features without idling are now readily available.
 If you have requested a quote for heaters or steam units, please contact MHI for the project cost recovery period.
 The capital cost per KW for industrial Electrification is estimated to be far lower than that for electric vehicles.

 Is there enough electricity available?
 We think so – even without counting the novel rapid advances in electricity production by sustainable and rechargeable mean Giant batteries that ensure stable power supply by offsetting intermittent renewable supplies are becoming cheap enough to make developers abandon scores of projects for gas-fired generation worldwide.
 Electric grids have become more efficient all over the world.
 The efficient use of power may be required as the demand escalates.
 An efficient use, for example, is using a car battery for other purposes when an EV is not in use – which is almost 90% of the EV’s daily cycle.
 Efficient use also means using less energy for an objective like Process Heaters, i.e., with a low-pressure drop of only 0.1 psi for 1 MW instead of 1 psi with traditional inefficient electric heaters.